Farmed species profiles

 The main types of growing operations include:

 - freshwater net pen and land-based systems

 - bottom culture shellfish operations in intertidal zones

 - long-lines, net pens and restocking operations in open water

 - bottom culture shellfish grow-out areas in sub-tidal zones

-There are 26 different species of finfish cultivated in all regions of Canada.
-Finfish represents the largest component of the aquaculture sector.
+There are 26 species of finfish cultivated in all regions of Canada.
+Finfish represent the largest component of the aquaculture sector.
 Salmon (Atlantic, Chinook and Coho) is the most significant finfish in terms of volumes produced and sold, although several species of trout and Arctic char are also produced.

-Shellfish is an important part of the aquaculture sector on Canada’s East and West coasts with 16 different species cultured.
-Mussels and oysters are the most significant in terms of volumes produced and sold, but clams, scallops, and other species are also grown.
+Shellfish is an important part of the aquaculture sector on Canada’s East and West coasts with 16 species cultured.
+Mussels and oysters are the most significant in terms of volumes produced and sold, but clams, scallops and other species are also grown.

-The diversity of species in all sectors is expected to increase in the coming years.
+The diversity of species in all sectors is expected to increase.